 Assess specific behaviors: Rather than simply looking at how well students do in a course from their grades, end-of-course surveys give administrators a deeper look into an instructor’s specific qualities.
 Department heads can narrow down areas for improvement if they know how students feel about specific areas of a course or a professor’s teaching style.

-Sample end-of-course survey questions
+Sample end-of-class survey questions

-Instructor performance
+Instructor performance questions.

-The course material and structure
+Course material and structure questions.

-Student engagement and outcome goals
+Student engagement and outcome questions.

-Open-ended questions
+Open-ended questions.

-Was the instructor prepared for class, small group, and individual meetings?
+Was the instructor prepared for class, small-group, and individual meetings?

 Was the professor organized?
 Did they use class time efficiently?